tomwolfe/metamorphic-core/README.md

 ## Disclaimer <a name="disclaimer"></a>

 **This project is in early MVP development and not intended for production use.** Functionality is limited to the features outlined in the Phase 1 Roadmap and is subject to change.
-API endpoints and responses are under active development and may evolve.  **We are actively working towards the Phase 1 MVP outlined in the Roadmap below.**
+API endpoints and responses are under active development and may evolve.  **We are actively working towards the Phase 1 MVP outlined in the Roadmap below.
+The Ethical Policy Engine with JSON configuration is a key feature still under development and represents a current known limitation of the MVP.
+The ethical analysis and test generation capabilities in the current MVP are intentionally basic and will be significantly enhanced in future iterations.**

 ---